What is CHIP?

 Danielle Frewing, BSN, RN, Director

 Occupational Health Services

-Health care providers interested in the program, should visit the CHIP for Health Care Providers page, or to schedule an informational session for your clinic, contact:
+Health care providers interested in the program, should visit the CHIP for Health Care Providers page of our website.

 Employers interested in the program for their employees, should visit the CHIP for Employers page of our website.